-In a twist that rocked the social media world, Elon Musk transformed Twitter's famous blue bird into a mysterious "X." But it's not just a logo change.
-It's not a single character, moreover "contested" with Google's X Company, with Microsoft (which registered the X for XBox) and... with a lot of things.
-Behind it hides a bold vision of the future of digital communication.
+In a twist that shook the world of social media, Elon Musk turned Twitter's famous blue bird into a mysterious "X." But it's not just a change of logo.
+It is not a single character, moreover "disputed" with Google's X Company, with Microsoft (which registered the X for XBox) and... with a lot of things.
+Behind it lies a bold vision of the future of digital communication.
 A communication that concentrates a thousand functions in a sort of 'universal' app.

-While everyone wonders what this change means, and once again they are divided between haters and fanboys of the richest man on the planet, one thing is certain: with Musk at the helm, Twitter, or rather "X", is bound to surprise us in ways we can't yet imagine.
+While everyone wonders what this change means, and is once again divided between haters and fanboys of the richest man on the planet, one thing is certain: with Musk at the helm, Twitter, or rather "X", is destined to surprise us in ways we cannot yet imagine.

 The Rise of "X": Beyond Social Media

 When we think of social media, posts, tweets (adieu), likes and shares come to mind.
-Elon Musk just gave all of this a shot.
-With the introduction of "X", Twitter is no longer just a place to share thoughts in at least 280 characters (actually many more... for a fee).
+Elon Musk just took a whack at all of this.
+With the introduction of “X”, Twitter is no longer just a place to share thoughts in at least 280 characters (actually many more… for a fee).
 It is an evolving ecosystem, poised to become a universal hub for ideas, goods and services.
-An app for everything, all-in-one, on the Chinese model WeChat, from Indiana Pay™ and Indonesian GoJek.
+An app for everything, all-in-one, on the Chinese model WeChat, of the Indian Pay™ and Indonesian GoJek.

 These platforms allow users to do more than just post: they can send and receive payments, stream content, listen to music, and even book taxis or order food.
 A dot of Musk from before he even acquired Twitter, when we thought wanted to build from scratch its infrastructure.